pwright/skupper-example-message-broker/README.md

 * [IBM Kubernetes Service](https://skupper.io/start/ibmks.html#logging-in)
 * [OpenShift](https://skupper.io/start/openshift.html#logging-in)

 ## Step 3: Set the current namespaces

 Use `kubectl create namespace` to create the namespaces you wish to use (or use existing namespaces).
 Use `kubectl config set-context` to set the current namespace for each session.

-Console for cloud_provider:
+Console for _cloud-provider_:

 ~~~ shell
 kubectl create namespace cloud-provider
 kubectl config set-context --current --namespace cloud-provider
 ~~~

-Console for data_center:
+Console for _data-center_:

 ~~~ shell
 kubectl create namespace data-center